- Parents Home

 How Is Type 2 Diabetes Treated?

-- Check their blood sugar levels.
+- checking blood sugar levels regularly

-They might have to eat smaller amounts of foods than they had been and less salt or fat, too.
 The good news is that kids who eat healthy foods, stay active, and get to a good weight might be able to get their blood sugar levels into a healthier range.
 If that happens, their doctors may decide they don't have to take medicine for diabetes anymore.

 What Else Should I Know?